 Queen Elizabeth Park is also among the largest protected areas in Uganda known internationally and in Uganda, it is rated as the second oldest national park in Uganda after Murchison Falls National Park Uganda.
 Queen Elizabeth National park covers an area of about 1978 sq. km large.
 This area is home to a unique selection of mammals; about 95 species, 619 species of birds, hippo, crocodiles, different types of antelopes, butterflies among the rest.
 All these Uganda safari attractions in Queen Elizabeth National Park together offer one of the best Uganda wildlife tours or Uganda wildlife safaris in Uganda while on your Africa safari.

-Queen Elizabeth National Park is the national park with the largest number of hippos in East Africa totalling to about 5000.
+Queen Elizabeth National Park is the national park with the largest number of hippos in East Africa totaling to about 5000.
 It also has over 3000 elephants and 1000 buffaloes.
 Other animals that live in large numbers in this park include; Queen has quite a number of antelope types like the Duikers, Reed Buck, Topis and the Sitatunga antelopes.
 The Sitatunga antelope can be seen along the Kazinga channel in the shrubs.

 Queen Elizabeth National Park has the biggest number of Kobs in Uganda; Kasenyi plains are the breeding grounds for the Uganda Kob.
 Kazinga channel of Queen Elizabeth national park has the most wildlife; it is the main water source and attracts a lot of animals and these can be witnessed during a boat cruise safari in Uganda along the Kazinga channel.
 Kazinga channel is a river that connects Lake Edward to Lake George.

-Queen Elizabeth national park has the biggest number of bird species in Uganda including the most sought shoebill stork hence making it suitable for travellers interested in Uganda birding safaris or just a bird watching tour in Uganda.
+Queen Elizabeth national park has the biggest number of bird species in Uganda including the most sought shoebill stork hence making it suitable for travelers interested in Uganda birding safaris or just a bird watching tour in Uganda.
 Because it is abundantly endowed with bird species, it is ranked the 2nd best areas for birding safari areas in Africa and stands in the 6th position of the world’s birding safari destinations.
 The various birds in the national park are supported by the various ecological habitats that make a number of birds adapt to the environment in Queen Elizabeth national park.
 This park was also internationally recognized by the international birding as an important birding area.

 Queen Elizabeth national park is located in the western rift valley arm of Africa and lies on the rift valley floor which runs from Uganda to Malawi.
 Queen Elizabeth is gifted with several rift valley lakes that give a fascinating and largely endemic fish fauna such as the Bagrus, Docmac, Sarothenodon Nitocticous and Sarothenodon Leacosticous among the rest.
 Enjoy all this on a short Uganda safari to Queen Elizabeth National Park by booking a short Uganda wildlife safari package like a 2 days Queen Elizabeth National Park safari, 4 Days Uganda wildlife safari.